 LITTLE ROCK, Ark.
-(KTHV) – A number of swimming areas in Arkansas have been confirmed closed due to an E. coli threat.
+(KTHV) – Two swimming areas in Arkansas remain closed due to an E. coli threat.

-According to the Arkansas Health Department the following swim beaches are closed as of 3 p.m.
-Wednesday, May 27,
+The Arkansas Health Department said the following swim beaches are closed as of Tuesday, June 30:

 According to the Centers for Disease Control and Prevention, E. coli is a large group of bacteria.
 Some kinds of it can cause diarrhea, while others cause urinary tract infections, respiratory illness and pneumonia, and other illnesses.